 Does Mount Union have a work study program?

 Yes, we have on campus and community service jobs available.
-Jobs are posted on our portal the third week of August.
+Please stop by Mount Union's Office of Student Financial Services (located in the lower level of the Gartner Welcome Center) to see if you are eligible for federal work study or campus employment.
+Jobs are posted on the portal the third week of August.

 What is the social life like at Mount Union?